Generic Cerezyme Availability

 Strength(s): 400 UNITS/VIAL [RLD]

 Has a generic version of Cerezyme been approved?

-No. There is currently no therapeutically equivalent version of Cerezyme available.
+No. There is currently no therapeutically equivalent version of Cerezyme available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of Cerezyme.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.